DFiantHDL/DFHDL/docs/intro/first-look/index.md

 ## State Abstraction

 So far, all the examples were [pure (stateless) functions](https://en.wikipedia.org/wiki/Pure_function), whereas frequently in hardware we need to express a *state*.
 A state is needed when a design must access (previous) values that are no longer (or never were) available on its input.
-DFiant assumes every dataflow variable is a token stream and provides constructs to initialize the token history via the `init` construct, reuse tokens via the `.prev` construct, and update the state via the assignment `:=` construct.
+DFHDL assumes every dataflow variable is a token stream and provides constructs to initialize the token history via the `init` construct, reuse tokens via the `.prev` construct, and update the state via the assignment `:=` construct.

 Here we provide various implementations of a [simple moving average](https://en.wikipedia.org/wiki/Moving_average) (SMA); all have a 4-tap average window of a 16-bit integer input and output a 16-bit integer average.
-With regards to overflow avoidance and precision loss, DFiant is no different than any other HDL, and we took those into account when we selected our operators and declared the variable widths.
+With regards to overflow avoidance and precision loss, DFHDL is no different than any other HDL, and we took those into account when we selected our operators and declared the variable widths.
 Via the SMA examples we can differentiate between two kinds of state: a *derived state*, and a *commit state*.

 ### Derived State SMA